 - Conclusion to taking portraits with natural light

-How to take portraits with natural light indoors
+How to take natural light studio portraits

 A simple approach to taking natural light portraits indoors is to place your subject close to a main window or large light source.
 Set your camera setting to expose for the subject.
 This will make the background slightly darker, but the model will be well lit from the light coming into the scene.
 If you can have the subject facing the window so the light is in the front and not behind the model this would be most ideal for the composition.